The Vermont Department of Health Laboratory is a participant in the PulseNet program.

 PulseNet is a program that was developed and is supported by the Centers for Disease Control and Prevention (CDC).
 PulseNet is a function of all 50 state public health laboratories, as well as USDA, FDA, and international public health labs.

-- Detect foodborne disease case clusters by DNA fingerprinting
+- Detect foodborne disease case clusters by whole genome sequencing (WGS).

 - A clinical laboratory submits a PulseNet qualified organism (e.g. Salmonella, Shigella, Campylobacter) to the Vermont Department of Health Laboratory, or the organism may be isolated at the Laboratory from a stool specimen submitted for enteric screening.

-- The fingerprint is compared to fingerprints of other organisms received by the Laboratory.
+- The sequence is compared to sequences of other organisms received by the Laboratory, and allele similarities and differences are identified.

 - If there is a match, Health Department epidemiologists will conduct interviews with the patients involved to try and find a common cause of infection.

-- Images of the DNA fingerprints are uploaded to the Centers for Disease Control and Prevention and compared to other organism DNA fingerprints both nationally and internationally.
+- Sequencing data is uploaded to the Centers for Disease Control and Prevention and compared to sequencing data from other PulseNet laboratories, both nationally and internationally.